0-lucas/digital-garden/content/2. Software - Computer Engineering/Software Architecture/Data Streaming Architecture.md

 This [[Architecture Patterns|architecture pattern]] is applied when **input data should be heavily manipulated**.
 A input is **processed by a series of different components**, which each of them perform an isolated process.

 ![[data streaming.png]]

+In this case, it's common to see **different nodes types for each identifiable workflow**, to ease compute.